MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/context-menus.md

 <!-- ====================================================================== -->
-## Adding custom menuitems to a default context menu
+## Adding custom menu items to a default context menu

-You can add custom menuitems to the default context menu.
+You can add custom menu items to the default context menu.

 <!-- cpp or cs? -->
-* `ContextMenuRequested(id, position, list of ContextMenuItems)`
+* For C++: `ContextMenuRequested(id, position, list of ContextMenuItems)` method

+* For C#: `CoreWebView2.ContextMenuRequested` event

 <!-- ====================================================================== -->
-## Example: Adding custom menuitems to a default context menu
+## Example: Adding custom menu items to a default context menu

 <!-- ====================================================================== -->
-## Removing menuitems from a default context menu
+## Removing menu items from a default context menu

-You can remove default or custom menuitems from the default context menu.
+You can remove default or custom menu items from the default context menu.

 <!-- ====================================================================== -->
-## Example: Removing menuitems from a default context menu
+## Example: Removing menu items from a default context menu

 You can add or remove entries to the default WebView context menu.
 For this case, you specify `Handled` to be false.
 You can add or remove items from the collection of context menu items.

 <!--
 evidently can do these scenarios - which are covered here?
-(Add default menuitems on the default context menu) (wording makes sense?)  ("menuitems" might better reflect the API usage than "a menuitem")
+(Add default menu items on the default context menu) (wording makes sense?)  ("menu items" might better reflect the API usage than "a menu item")
-Add custom menuitems on the default context menu Remove default menuitems from the default context menu Remove custom menuitems from the default context menu -->
+Add custom menu items on the default context menu Remove default menu items from the default context menu Remove custom menu items from the default context menu -->

 <!-- ------------------------------- -->